theReboot/implementinginnovation/README.md

 Implementing Innovation
 =========================

-Manual microsite running on Jekyll, and based on [Grayscale bootstrap theme ](http://ironsummitmedia.github.io/startbootstrap-grayscale/)
+This is the digital version of the printed Manual designed by [Reboot](http://reboot.org).
+It's running on Jekyll.